jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

 ### 13 Aids and appliances
-(1) In deciding whether to provide or contribute to the cost of an aid or appliance, the Corporation must have regard to— (a) any rehabilitation outcome that would be achieved by providing it; and (b) whether a claimant has a prescription for the aid or appliance from a medical practitioner who holds appropriate qualifications to the satisfaction of the Corporation.
+(1) In deciding whether to provide or contribute to the cost of an aid or appliance, the Corporation must have regard to— (a) any rehabilitation outcome that would be achieved by providing it; and (b) whether a claimant has a prescription for the aid or appliance from a health practitioner who holds appropriate qualifications to the satisfaction of the Corporation.
 (2) The Corporation is not required to provide an artificial aid in the nature of an implant, unless the implant is implanted in the course of a surgical procedure approved by the Corporation.
 (3) The Corporation is not required to provide any aid or appliance, if a claimant already—unless, in either case, the aid or appliance, because of its age or condition, is unsuitable to assist in restoring the claimant to independence.
   (a) owns an aid or appliance that has, at the time at which the Corporation is making its decision, a similar function to the aid or appliance for which the claimant has lodged a claim; or